Close

 • Comply with visitor requirements

-A copy of right of entry checklists can be downloaded here.
+A copy of right of entry checklists can be found here.

 It is recommended that employers keep a detailed record of every time union official enters your workplace.